 - Low oil indicator and low oil shut off

-- 1-inch steel roll cage
+- Heavy-duty 1 in. steel roll cage

 Conventional generators are reasonably basic.
 They have a simple construction of a fuel-powered engine put together with an alternator to produce power that is available for you to use in many different capacities.
 Many are portable units for use in your home, on the road, or even at your work.